rastapasta/tilegrinder/README.md

   * OSX: Use [`homebrew`](http://brew.sh/) to install `protobuf` with `brew install pkg-config` and `brew install --devel protobuf`

   * Windows: hard to compile.. sorry, mate!

+## How to install it?

+* Just install it into your project folder with

+    `npm install --save tilegrinder`

 ## How to code it?